 Eagerly awaited, the law sets up administrative procedures for changing names, information about gender and photography by transexual and transgender people in all public and private documents.

 According to AFP, representatives of the Catholic and Evangelical Churches have questioned the norm, criticizing the way by which it was enacted and requesting a wider debate about its content and extension.

 García, however, asked for tolerance by those who oppose the law as “democracy is about recognizing diversity.”

 Meanwhile, in Brazil, some Evangelical and Catholic niches have reached a new level in the art of acting as stumbling blocks on transgender people’s path.
 Belonging to religious caucuses, some congressmen and congresswomen have made all possible efforts to hinder progress regarding law bills on gender identity.

 Brazilian gospel singer Ana Paula Valadão has put her foot in it.
 Belonging to one of the biggest pentecostal Baptist churches in Brazil, Lagoinha Baptist Church, Valadão acts like a lead singer with a band named “Before the Throne.”.
 Not all coincidentally, she is the senior pastor’s daughter.
 Yesterday (Friday, May 20th) she used her Facebook profile to criticize a famous clothes store chain, C&A, for airing an advertisement called “Dia dos Misturados” (Day of the Mixed) in which couples suddenly exchange their clothes.
 The magic happens as soon as they kiss.

-And why has C&A issued such an ad in May rather than in the end of January or in the beginning of February once it’s all about Valentine’s Day?
+And why has C&A issued such an ad in May rather than at the end of January or at the beginning of February once it’s all about Valentine’s Day?